-Any parent with a special needs child or family member knows that travelling can be a nightmare, especially when your child’s disability might be one that people can’t see.
-You may be planning for children with ASD (Autism Spectrum Disorder), ADHD (Attention Deficit Hyperactivity Disorder), SPD (Sensory Processing Disorder), Anxiety or even just a child that is very sensitive to new environments.
-The key to travelling with any of these things, and many more, is “prep.”
+Any parent with a special needs child or family member knows that traveling can be a nightmare, especially when your child's disability might be one that people can't see.
+You may be planning for children with ASD (Autism Spectrum Disorder), ADHD (Attention Deficit Hyperactivity Disorder), SPD (Sensory Processing Disorder), Anxiety, or even just a child that is very sensitive to new environments.
+The key to traveling with any of these things, and many more, is "prep."

-Prep is how you prepare yourself, your child, the rest of the family and your itinerary to accomodate the needs of your group for the most successful outcome.
-Here are a few of the prep necessities for successful travelling with my special needs family.
+Prep is how you prepare yourself, your child, the rest of the family, and your itinerary to accommodate the needs of your group for the most successful outcome.
+Here are a few of the prep necessities for successful traveling with my special needs family.

 Choose a calm place to sleep:

 There is a lot of sensory overload when it comes to theme parks in general, however, trips to Disney take it to the next level.
 Disney will theme everything.
-All that branding and cheer will continue throughout recreational areas, transportation and hotel rooms.
-For some people it can be too much and can detract from the experience.
-If your child is sensitive to sensory stimulation, choose quieter, less intensely-themed hotel rooms where they can have a break from the loud sounds, bright colours and the relentless theming that can turn your magic into a breakdown.
+All that branding and cheer will continue throughout recreational areas, transportation, and hotel rooms.
+For some people, it can be too much and can detract from the experience.
+If your child is sensitive to sensory stimulation, choose quieter, less intensely-themed hotel rooms where they can have a break from the loud sounds, bright colors, and the relentless theming that can turn your magic into a breakdown.